Australian Christian Churches: State conferences

 The Assemblies of God is led in each state by a conference and executive.
 These bodies are empowered to manage all affairs that do not concern the national denomination.
 The roles of the state executive are similar to those of the national executive but specialised to the state with a closer relationship to local churches.
 The state executives recommend to the national executive eligible candidates for ordination.
 They provide assistance to churches requesting advice or intervention and also have the authority to discipline ministers.
 At the request of the state executive or at its own discretion, the national executive can intervene in a state's governance.

 National conference

 The biennial national conference is a representative body of all ordained ministers and all registered churches.
 Every church is entitled to send one delegate for every 250 adults in regular attendance.

 The national conference elects the nine-member national executive, which includes the national officers.
 The officers are national president, vice-president, and secretary.
 National executives are always ordained ministers, except for the national secretary who can be a layperson.
 National officers serve terms of four years; all other executives serve two-year terms.
 The national executive issues ministerial credentials and, in between sessions of the national conference, is the chief policy making body of the denomination.

 National presidents

 Until 1997, the national leader of ACC was titled superintendent.
-The incumbent national president, as from 2009, is Wayne Alcorn.
+The incumbent national president, as from 2025, is Joel Chelliah.